 The post-doctoral residency program is sequential, cumulative, and graduated in complexity.
-Graduated and sequential aspects of the residency program are achieved through supervision, evaluation, didactic seminars, case conferences, and direct patient care.
+These sequential aspects are achieved through supervision, evaluation, didactic seminars, case conferences, and provision of direct care.

-At the beginning of the training year, each resident meets with his/her supervisor(s) to determine his/her/their strengths, challenges, and interests by completing a baseline assessment of clinical competencies, which is a prerequisite for individualizing his/her/their training goals for each year.
+At the beginning of the training year, each resident meets with their supervisors to determine strengths, challenges, and interests by completing a Baseline Assessment of clinical competencies, which is a prerequisite for individualizing the resident's training goals for the year.
 This assessment is modeled after the Competencies Evaluation, the program's formal tool for assessing residents' progress in achieving the program's aims and objectives (see #2 below).

-The program has refined its seminars offerings based on yearly feedback from the residents.
+The program has refined its seminar offerings based on yearly feedback from residents.
 All topics are designed to provide high-quality learning experiences and focus on important clinical issues that residents face in their practice.
-Toward the end of the year, seminars are focused on licensure preparation and clinical practice choices.
-Preparation for professional licensure is also built into the regional seminar schedule with speakers devoted to exam review topics.
+Local didactic seminars increase in complexity; general overview seminars are offered in the beginning of the year, while more specialized trainings are offered at the end of the year.
+Toward the end of the year, seminars are also focused on clinical practice choices.
+Preparation for professional licensure is built into the regional seminar schedule, with speakers devoted to exam review topics.
 Residents are encouraged to enroll in license preparation classes, for which they are eligible to be reimbursed by KPNC.
-At the regional level, seminars focus on keeping psychologists up to date on pertinent issues such as ethics, outcomes management, evidence-based practice, supervision, etc.
+At the regional level, seminars focus on keeping psychologists up to date on important issues such as ethics, outcomes management, evidence-based practice, supervision, the adaptation of neuroscience to psychotherapy etc.